-– Contributing editor of The Mail on Sunday as foreign reporter and commentator.
+– Contributing editor of The Mail on Sunday for foreign reporting and investigations.
 Weekly column in the ‘i’ paper.
-Also writes for The Times, The Washington Post, The Daily Mail, The Observer, The Daily Telegraph, The Guardian, The Sun, The Spectator and UnHerd.
-Previously published in many other papers, platforms and magazines.
+Regular columnist for UnHerd.
+Also written for The Times, The Washington Post, The Daily Mail, The Daily Telegraph, The Guardian, The Sun, The Spectator, Tortoise and The Wall Street Journal among others.

 – Frequent broadcaster on television and radio, including Newsnight, Channel 4 News, The Andrew Marr Show, Dateline London, Today, PM, 5Live and The World Tonight.
 Presented & wrote BBC Panorama documentary on Texas prison reforms.

-– Previously worked at top level of national newspapers for more than two decades, holding senior executive positions at The Sunday Times, Daily Mail and Sunday Express before becoming deputy editor-in-chief of The Independent for 12 years, leaving in March 2010.
+– Held senior executive positions at The Sunday Times, Daily Mail and Sunday Express before becoming deputy editor-in-chief of The Independent for 12 years, leaving in March 2010.

 – Adviser and speech-writer for David Cameron in the run-up to the 2010 general election.